Software Review for Authors

 - Create a release candidate branch in preparation for a software review.

-to the approved language. - Develop a GitLab issue to facilitate the software review.
+- Develop a GitLab merge request to facilitate the software review.

 Software Review Overview